edgeimpulse/firmware-silabs-thunderboard-sense-2/README.md

 1. Copy the `GNU ARM v7.2.1 - Default/app.bin` file to the `TB004` mass-storage device (mounts like a USB flash drive) to flash the firmware.

-## Streaming results over BLE phone
+## Streaming results over BLE to your phone

 Want to stream the results of your impulse over BLE to your phone?
 No problem!
 To do so: